First deputy at Florida school shooting disregarded training, investigator says

 But instead of rushing into the school, where he was assigned as a resource officer, Peterson remained outside and began radioing orders for fellow deputies to seal off the roads and intersections around the campus.

+Cruz, dressed in an orange prison jumpsuit, kept his head bowed during the one-minute hearing, in which Broward Judge Kim Theresa Molica in Fort Lauderdale again denied his bond request.
+He is due back in court next week for his arraignment.

+A circuit grand jury had formally indicted the alleged gunman on 34 counts earlier in the week.
+Cruz initially pleaded not guilty last month, but he withdrew the plea on Thursday to "stand mute" to the charges.

-Col. Jack Dale, head of the department's criminal investigations and internal affairs units, said Thursday that the audio dispatches make it clear that Peterson had disregarded the training deputies undergo for such situations.
+As the case moved through the court, criticism over the police handling of the crisis was far less muted.
+Col. Jack Dale, head of the department's criminal investigations and internal affairs units, said Thursday that the audio police dispatches make it clear that Peterson had disregarded the training deputies undergo for such situations.

 "First, interrupt the shooter, and that is the primary mission of an active shooter response," Dale said in an interview with NBC Miami.
 "When an active shooter ceases, then those secondary responses become appropriate."